 Location: University of Delaware, 540 S College Ave Newark, DE 19713

 - EMR Full Course: You must order the American Red Cross Textbook ($99.95) and workbook ($74.95); complete readings; and bring completed workbook to the Full Course for credit.
-(See links below for books):
+See links below for books)L

 Course/session description: Tailored to the professional rescuer, the Emergency Medical Response course by the American Red Cross provides comprehensive training that gives the participant the knowledge and skills needed to perform lifesaving interventions on critical patients.
 The course provides the necessary tools for the rescuer to help sustain life reduce pain and minimize injury during out-of-hospital medical and traumatic emergencies—while awaiting or alongside higher-level personnel at the scene.
-This is of particular interest for those supervising athletic participation and examples will be incorporated to address the issues of the performing artist (e.g gymnast, dancer, figure skater, acrobat, etc).
 The curriculum meets and exceeds the requirements set by the National EMS Education Scope of Practice for an Emergency Medical Responder.
 This course provides the necessary tools for the rescuer to help sustain life, reduce pain and minimize injury during out-of-hospital medical and traumatic emergencies—while awaiting or alongside higher-level personnel at the scene.
 This course fulfills the requirement for EMR for the Board Certified Sports Specialist (http://www.abpts.org/Certification/Sports/) of the APTA and Sports Residency Training.

-Core skills include: assessments, AED, airway and ventilation, medical and trauma emergencies, EMS operations, pharmacological intervention.
+Core skills include: Primary and secondary assessments, AED, airway and ventilation, medical and trauma emergencies and EMS operations.
 Additional enrichment modules include: training in asthma, anaphylaxis, epinephrine auto-injectors, C-collar and spine boarding, and more.